150+ Goldfish Names: Ideas for Unique, Cute & Funny Fish

 Suggestion #2: Go on a Name Hunt Searching the web has often been a valuable tool in finding names for goldfish.
-You can search by gender (boys’ names verses girls’ names), by meaning, (color, animal, vegetable, mineral, etc.) by country (Japanese fish names, Irish names, English names, Spanish names…) and by many other categories.
+You can search by gender (boys’ names versus girls’ names), by meaning, (color, animal, vegetable, mineral, etc.) by country (Japanese fish names, Irish names, English names, Spanish names), and by many other categories.
 I have found it useful to keep a “Baby Name Book” lying around to flip through when it comes to naming pets.
-They often have definitions beside the names, offer pronunciation guides and similar variations on a name you might like.
+They often have definitions besides the names, and offer pronunciation guides and similar variations on a name you might like.

 Suggestion #4: Naming After its Physical Characteristics Is your goldfish the color of a beautiful sunrise?
 A yellow fish name like “Dawn” or “Rosy” might apply.
-Think of things that look similar to your fish and try to find synonyms to them.
-Special patterns and coloring can often bring to mind the perfect name.
-Does your fish swim a little different than the others?
+Think of things that look similar to your fish and try to find synonyms for them.
+Special patterns and coloring can often bring to mind the perfect name for your fish.
+Does your fish swim a little differently than the others?
 Maybe his fin is an odd shape?
 The physical characteristics of your fish are often very helpful when trying to come up with a name.

 What’s YOUR Goldfish’s Name?

 By now you should have some good ideas for what to call your fish.
 I hope you’ve enjoyed them.
 Now, I’m handing it off to you.
-What did you decide to name your goldfish (or goldfishes)?
+What did you decide to name your goldfish?
 Or do you have a few favorites you can’t decide between?

 Featured Image Credit: Ammit Jack, Shutterstock